 He justified this succession by assumptions of an OIS5 date for Bockstein and the stratigraphy of Balve where he suggested, that a "Bockstein" inventory was followed by "Klausennische" assemblages.

-This theory was falsified by several lines of evidence. in the 1990ies by O. Joeris, who showed that Prodniks were already present in the lower strata at the Balve cave.
+This theory was falsified by several lines of evidence, in the 1990, beginning with the observation by O. Joeris, who showed that typical Prodniks were already present in the lower strata at the Balve cave.

-In addition, several other ensembles (Salzgitter (MIS3), Lichtenberg (MIS3), Pietraszyn 49 (MIS6 or MIS 3), Dzierźyslaw I, Mesvin4 (MIS6), Sesselfels (MIS3), show individual characteristics and could not be easily incorporated into Bosinski’s theoretical succession.
+In addition, several other ensembles (Salzgitter (MIS3), Lichtenberg (MIS3), Pietraszyn 49 (MIS 3), Dzierźyslaw I, Mesvin 4 (MIS6), Sesselfels- G-Komplex (MIS3), show individual characteristics and could not be easily incorporated into Bosinski’s theoretical succession.

-Bockstein, which should be the first expression of Bosinski’s Micoquian was later dated into OIS3 and therefore was rather late.
+Bockstein, which should be the first expression of Bosinski’s Micoquian was later suggested to date rathe into OIS3 instead to the last Interglacial and therefore may be rather late in the Central European Micoquian.

-At many sites Keilmesser (Figure 4: Keilmesser from Buhlen; Hessen) are far more numerous than Micoquekeile and Faustkeilblätter (Buhlen, Ciemna) and therefore more recently the term “Keilmessergruppe” is now preferred.
+At many sites Keilmesser (Figure 4: Keilmesser from Buhlen; Hessen) are far more numerous than Micoquekeile and Faustkeilblätter (Buhlen, Ciemna) and therefore more recently the term “Keilmessergruppe” instead of Central European Micoquian is now preferred.

-Calling the middle European Micoquian “Keilmessergruppe” (KMG), focuses on ensembles with Keilmesser, and delineate entities (e.g the “Moustérien à pièces bifaciales dominantes”) which share some elements with the KMG (bifacial scraper, Faustkeilblätter, Fäustel), but do not bear Keilmesser and surely have a very different conceptualization.
+Calling the middle European Micoquian “Keilmessergruppe” (KMG), focuses on ensembles with Keilmesser, and delineate entities (e.g the “Moustérien à pièces bifaciales dominantes”) of the North-West France, which share some elements with the KMG (bifacial scrapers, Faustkeilblätter, Fäustel), but do not bear Keilmesser and have a very different conceptualization.

 There are two interpretations about the Micoquian: a functional and a rather culture-historical approach.